HosseinMohammadii/django-rest-verification/README.rst

 4. connect your urls to your views.

-5. Run ``python manage.py makemigrations`` to create the verification models migrations.
-It depends on your User model.

-6. Run ``python manage.py migrate`` to create the verification models.
+5. Run ``python manage.py migrate`` to create the verification models.